Robert Smith (musician): Family

-Smith had an older brother named Richard, an older sister named Margaret, and a younger sister named Janet.
+Smith had an older brother named Richard, and has an older sister named Margaret, and a younger sister named Janet.
 He has said that he is significantly younger than Richard and Margaret because his mother "wasn't supposed to have" him: "And once [my parents] got me, they didn't like the idea of having an only child, so they had my sister.
 Which is good, because I would have hated not having a younger sister."
 He has described Janet as a "piano prodigy" and "the family's musical genius" who was too shy to become a performer herself.
 As well as participating in the Crawley Goat Band since around 1973, Janet played keyboards for Cult Hero in 1979, to which Margaret contributed backing vocals.
 Janet, together with Simon Gallup's then-girlfriend Carol (both dressed as schoolgirls) with real-life schoolboy band the Obtainers, sang backing vocals for Cult Hero at the Marquee Club as the opening act for the Passions in March 1980.

 The Cure's in-house design company Parched Art created the album cover for the Cure's The Head on the Door using a manipulated photograph of Janet taken by the band's guitarist and album cover artist Pearl Thompson.
 Janet had known Thompson since they were children, and the pair began dating during his early tenure as lead guitarist for Malice and the Easy Cure.
 During the mid-1980s, Janet gave up a professional career as a pianist to spend more time with Thompson and the Cure, and the couple were married in March 1988, making Smith and Thompson brothers-in-law until the couple divorced in 2000.
 Janet is also credited with having taught Smith's guitar technician Perry Bamonte to play piano while the band were recording Kiss Me, Kiss Me, Kiss Me, prior to Bamonte joining the group as keyboardist in 1990.
 According to Bamonte, "With the patience of a saint, she spent a month teaching me the rudiments of playing piano.
 Before this, I knew nothing."

 During a concert at Tauron Arena Kraków on 20 October 2022, the Cure dedicated their song "I Can Never Say Goodbye" to Richard, who had recently died.